dbcook/cave-servo/servo_controller/design_docs/hand_paddle_design.md

 OnStep has ASCOM drivers for Telescope, Focuser, Rotator, Switch, and Observing Conditions;
-they are available at http://www.stellarjourney.com/index.php?r=site/software_telescope They do support OnStepX, but only exist for Windows OS.
+they are available at http://www.stellarjourney.com/index.php?r=site/software_telescope They do support OnStepX, but are only implemented for Windows OS.